 David is a member of the bars of the District of Columbia, various district and courts of appeal, and the Supreme Court of the United States.

 He served as Caterpillar's national counsel in the welding rod litigation and in the Company's friction products liability litigation.
 He served as national counsel for the American Psychiatric Association in the Ritalin class action litigation.
-He presently serves as national counsel for DuPont in the Company's premises liability litigation and has served as national counsel for DuPont in the silica and benzene litigations.
-David was recently inducted into the DuPont Leaders Circle.
+He has served as national counsel for DuPont in the Company's premises liability litigation and in the silica and benzene litigations.
+David was inducted into the DuPont Leaders Circle.
 He also regularly provides strategic counseling for companies with a range of toxic tort or products liability claims.
 David served as national counsel for a major manufacturer of building products in the asbestos-in-buildings litigation.

 Finally, David has counseled clients who were considering purchasing or investing in companies that face potential tort liabilities—including assessing potential risks and benefits of such proposed transactions as well as possible structures for such transactions.